Iron and Zinc Deficiencies – Can They Cause Hair Loss?

 Have you tried Dr. Balwi’s food supplements?

 Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and reduces hair loss.
 This is because our food supplements contain all the essential nutrients for your hair.
 Therefore, unlike ordinary hair care products, ours tackle the problem at the root!

 Iron is an important part of your body’s natural function.
 Therefore, when there is a shortage your body isn’t able to function as efficiently as it should.
-Symptoms of iron deficiency can vary from person to person, however, hair thinning is a well-known symptom.
 Hair follicles need oxygen-rich red blood cells to function properly, thus when they don’t receive sufficient nutrients the hair becomes weak and falls out.

-To prevent this, it’s important to consume iron-rich food and supplements.
-We recommend speaking to your GP for advice about how to manage your iron deficiency and for a blood test to monitor your ferritin levels.
+To prevent these micronutrient deficiencies, it’s important to consume the right food and supplements.
+We recommend speaking to your GP for advice about how to manage your deficiencies and check our shop for more help on supplementing your diet.